The Power of GraphQL Directives

 One of the common situations is when you need to create a new field, that is derived from previously defined fields.
 Let’s see how we can resolve that issue by taking the native approach.

 As you can see it’s not so hard to implement, but imagine when you have more tasks like this, also more complicated.
-Be smart and use a directive that will save some of your precious time ⏰
+Be smart and use a directive that will save your precious time.

 And that’s all that you need to do (apart from installation, of course)!